In Japan, an onsen, or hot spring, is considered part of normal life.

 Knowledge of Japanese onsen etiquette will stand you in good stead.

-After all, few experiences feel as great as trying your hand at one of the country’s most popular wellness practices, especially one that dates back more than 1,000 years.
+After all, few experiences feel as great as trying your hand at one of the country’s most popular wellness practices, especially one that dates back over 1,000 years.

 Yet, knowing Japan’s strict rules and traditions, it’s wise to familiarize yourself with Japanese onsen etiquette to avoid offending anyone.